wp-plugins/philantro/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 1.1.2

-Integrate Philantro's donation platform to add the ability to accept donation and more on your website.
-Official Philantro plugin.
+Simple and secure donation form that allows you accept one-time and recurring donations.
+Its backed by the perfect nonprofit dashboard that allows you keep track of donors, donations, campaign contributions and more - try it.

 == Description ==

 Philantro is the all-inclusive donation platform for lean nonprofits.
 Our plugin for WordPress adds the required javascript snippet to integrate the Philantro donation platform.
 Accept donations securely, sell event tickets, track donations/donors and more.
 The Philantro plugin requires the organization to be registered with Philantro.